 in meaning between a translated version and the English version, the English

 version has priority.

 1. Players will act in accordance with the following Players

 Code of Conduct.
-All players conduct themselves as fair and good
+All players shall conduct themselves in a fair and

-Model and Game Preparation
+2. Game Model and Game Preparation

 2.1.
 Stiga games must be used.